 - 1. Charge the General Education Council to present recommendations for the general education curriculum by fall 2013.
 Prioritize these recommendations and initiate implementation by fall 2015. - 2.
-Create and support a process to identify, develop, and implement core experiences and cross-curricular initiatives.

-- 3. Develop strategies for the continual emphasis of core competencies (writing, oral communication, quantitative reasoning, critical thinking, developing habits of the mind, and global understanding) throughout the curriculum. - 4.
-Implement initiatives to promote information literacy in a rapidly changing technological environment in order to engage students in the effective acquisition, use, evaluation, and disseminations of information. - 5.
+Create and support a process to identify, develop, and implement core experiences and cross-curricular initiatives. - 3.
+Develop strategies for the continual emphasis of core competencies (writing, oral communication, quantitative reasoning, critical thinking, developing habits of the mind, and global understanding) throughout the curriculum. - 4.
+Implement initiatives to promote information literacy in a rapidly changing technological environment in order to engage students in the effective acquisition, use, evaluation, and disseminations of information.
+Consider a variety of alternatives to achieve this overarching initiative, including embedding information literacy in courses, coordinated integration and instruction across courses and disciplines, and assessment, especially with respect to Middle States guidelines. - 5.
 Explore the rationale and feasibility of including courses from all three academic colleges in the general education curriculum. - 6.
 Explore the incorporation of technology fluency in the curriculum in a systematic way.